 Aotearoa New Zealand continues to concretely support the work of the Organisation, including through a visit by New Zealand's Minister for Disarmament and Arms Control, Hon Mr Phil Twyford, in June 2022.
-As part of the visit, the Minister announced additional voluntary contributions to two Trust Funds supporting the work of the OPCW:

-- NZD 100,000 will support the OPCW Trust Fund for the Implementation of Article X (assistance and protection) in its ongoing assistance and protection programmes, with priority placed on providing assistance and protection to Ukraine in the case of the threat or use of chemical weapons. - NZD 80,000 will support the OPCW Trust Fund for Security and Business Continuity to increase the resilience of physical and cyber security of OPCW infrastructure and business continuity.
+As part of the visit, the Minister announced additional voluntary contributions to two Trust Funds supporting the work of the OPCW: NZD 100,000 will support the OPCW Trust Fund for the Implementation of Article X (assistance and protection) in its ongoing assistance and protection programmes, with priority placed on providing assistance and protection to Ukraine in the case of the threat or use of chemical weapons; and NZD 80,000 will support the OPCW special fund for cybersecurity, business continuity and physical infrastructure security to increase the resilience of physical and cybersecurity of OPCW infrastructure and business continuity.

 This is in addition to previous contributions made, including for the build of the ChemTech Centre.
-In the words of the Minister shared during his visit, "Aotearoa New Zealand is committed to disarmament and is confident that the new ChemTech Centre will enable the OPCW to future-proof its work, respond to the concerning reemergence of chemical weapons, and enhance international cooperation."
+In the words of the Minister shared during his visit, "Aotearoa New Zealand is committed to disarmament and is confident that the new ChemTech Centre will enable the OPCW to future-proof its work, respond to the concerning re-emergence of chemical weapons, and enhance international cooperation".
+Thank you.

-Thank you Madame Chair.